Thank you for reading our post, please rate this article at the end.

 Undoubtedly, the smell of the rotten egg is not only a nuisance but also embarrassing.
 With this, you must find a way of getting rid of it.
 But how?
 Well, the first thing you need to do is identify the source of the smell.
 If you open the taps and the water stinks, the problem lies in the freshwater tank.

-Take note of where the odor comes from; it may indicate that all your holding tanks need a thorough cleaning.
-Gray and black water tanks sometimes release unpleasant smells, especially if they are almost full and not well-cleaned.
-In the water heater, the bacteria react with magnesium or aluminum anode rods to produce a rotten egg smell.
+Note where the odor is coming from; it may indicate that all your holding tanks need a thorough cleaning.
+Gray and black water tanks sometimes emit unpleasant odors, especially when they are almost full and not well cleaned.
+In water heaters, bacteria react with magnesium or aluminum anode rods, producing a rotten egg smell.

-The second step that you need to do is to open all the taps for five minutes to clear all the sulfate clogs that may be causing the smell.
+The second step is to open all the taps for 5 minutes to clear any sulfate buildup that may be causing the smell.
 If this doesn’t work, it is time to bring in the big guns in the form of peroxide.

-We recommend leaving the tank half-empty, adding about 20 ounces of hydrogen peroxide to the water, leaving it for three hours, and then dumping all the water.
+We recommend leaving the tank half-empty, adding about 20 ounces of hydrogen peroxide to the water, letting it sit for 3 hours, and then dumping all the water.
 Do the same for the water heater.

-After this, you must thoroughly clean the holding tank because hydrogen peroxide is toxic when swallowed.
+After this, you must thoroughly clean the holding tank, as hydrogen peroxide is toxic if swallowed.
 You can substitute hydrogen peroxide for household vinegar.

-To eliminate this odor in your heater, go for an aluminum-zinc anode.
-This anode helps eliminate bacteria activity that produces the dreaded smell.
+To eliminate this odor in your water heater, go for an aluminum-zinc anode.
+This anode helps eliminate bacterial activity that produces the dreaded smell.

 Unclogging Water Pipes in the RV

-At least once a year, take time and maintain all water pipes in the trailer.
+At least once a year, take time to maintain all water pipes in the trailer.
 Take your camper for yearly maintenance at the RV center, where all worn pipes will be replaced.
 You can cut costs if you can do all the maintenance yourself.
-Unclogging pipes regularly will ensure your pipes are free from clogging all the time.
+Regular unclogging will keep your pipes free of clogs.

 We recommend flushing your water heaters and pipes with bleach.
-Flushing helps eliminate calcium deposits and sediments that collect in heaters and water pipes over time.
+Flushing helps remove calcium deposits and sediment that accumulate in heaters and water pipes over time.

 We highly recommend using flushing wands, which help increase the freshwater pressure.
 The wands are directed deep into the pipe and the part below the drain.
-A lot of pressure is exerted, which assists in loosening calcium inside the tank.
+A lot of pressure is exerted, which helps loosen calcium inside the tank.

 Click here to read how to sanitize an RV freshwater system without bleach